-This motorbike tour through Vietnam’s central and northern parts is a combination of adventure; the fun of riding a motorcycle in a beautiful climate, experiencing culture and history of this wonderful country up close and personal, meeting locals and last but not least Vietnam’s stunning nature.
+This motorcycle tour through Vietnam’s central and northern parts is a combination of adventure; the fun of riding a motorcycle in a beautiful climate, experiencing culture and history of this wonderful country up close and personal, meeting locals and last but not least Vietnam’s stunning nature.

 We will find ourselves riding through the mountains and visit colourful markets.
 We will also get a taste of the varied Vietnamese cuisine and see important historical sights.
 Experience everything from the coast in Hoi An to our visit to the forbidden purple city of Hue and our descend into the tunnels of Vinh Moc.
 We ride through dazzling green valleys, along rugged mountains, stretching rice fields and small mountain villages.
 We will also encounter different hill tribes in colourful traditional dress.
 We end the trip in beautiful green Hanoi.
-This motorbike tour offers an immersive experience of Vietnam's stunning sights, vibrant sounds, and breathtaking beauty
+This motorbike tour offers an immersive experience of Vietnam's stunning sights, vibrant sounds, and breathtaking beauty.

 Everything you need to know about this tour.
 Do you have any further questions?
 Please contact us!